sindhuk95/PhysicalDesign_Workshop_OpenLANE_SKY130nm/README.md

 By releasing OpenLANE PDK, **efabless** decided On creating reference **open source ASIC implementation methodology and flow called **OpenLANE FLOW**.
 It comes with **APACHE 20. version license**.

-**OpenLANE** has started for true **open-source Tape-out experiment.**
+**OpenLANE** has started for true **open-source Tape-out experiment**.

-At efabless, family of **open everything SOC's** is called **striVe.**
+At efabless, family of **open everything SOC's** is called **striVe**.

 The members of striVe SOC family
 - striVe
 - striVe 2, striVe 2a
 - striVe 3, striVe3a
 - striVe 5
 - striVe 6.

-Main goal of OpenLANE Asic flow is to have clean GDSII with out any human intervention(no-human-in-loop) Clean GDSII implies
+Main goal of OpenLANE Asic flow is to have clean GDSII with out any human intervention(no-human-in-loop).
+Clean GDSII implies
 - No DRC violations
 - No LVS violations
 - Timing Violations (still work in progress)

 It is Tuned for SkyWater 130nm Open PDK.

-Can be used to Harden MAcros and Chips ( harden means generate the layout) Two Modes of operation:
+Can be used to Harden MAcros and Chips ( harden means generate the layout)

+Two Modes of operation:
 - Autonomous - Push button flow
 - Interactive - manually by flow

-OpenLANE has Design SPace Exploration which finds the best set of flow configurations OpenLANE hhas 43 designs with their best configurations.
+OpenLANE has Design SPace Exploration which finds the best set of flow configurations

+OpenLANE hhas 43 designs with their best configurations.

 ![image](https://github.com/sindhuk95/openLANE_sky130_PD_workshop_day1/assets/135046169/26160bdb-9d2b-47af-93c1-34f65b3c47a3)